4.72 from 326 votes

 • Vegetable oil – The use of oil in this recipe makes these cupcakes extra moist.
 It also means we don’t need to cream any butter and therefore don’t need a mixer.
 Score!

 • Hot water – The hot water allows the cocoa to “bloom”, which brings out a richer chocolate flavor in the cake.
-Cooler water will work just fine but the cocoa flavor will not be as strong in the finished product.
+Cooler water will work just fine, but the cocoa flavor won’t be as strong in the finished product.
 The water also adds moisture without adding more fat that would weigh the cupcakes down and make them more dense.
+You could also use hot coffee.

-• Unsalted butter – The butter must be at room temperature otherwise you run the risk of a lumpy frosting.
+• Unsalted butter – The butter must be at room temperature or it won’t mix properly.

 • Semi-sweet chocolate chips – I used semi-sweet chocolate.
 It’s my favorite to use in recipes like this.
 It lends a richer chocolate flavor than milk chocolate but isn’t too bitter.